hkolatan/EDA_Sleep_Efficiency/README.md

 ## Acknowledgements

-I would like to thank [Mervan Özekinci](https://github.com/MervanOzekinci) for providing us with the opportunity for this mini bootcamp training.
+I would like to thank [Mervan Özekinci](https://github.com/MervanOzekinci) for providing us with the opportunity for this Mini Bootcamp training.

 ## License